Edge-preserving smoothing: Edge-enhancing smoothing

 Anisotropic diffusion generates small conductance at the location of the edge of the image to prevent the heat flow over the edge, thus making the anisotropic diffusion filter edge-preserving.
 In the graph-based interpretation, the small conductance corresponds to a small weight of an edge of the graph describing a probability of a random walk over the edge in the Markov chain on the graph.
 If the graph weight was negative, that would correspond to a negative conductivity in the heat equation, stimulating the heat concentration at the graph vertices connected by the graph edge, rather than the normal heat dissipation.
 While not-physical for the heat equation, this effect results in sharpening corners of one-dimensional signals, when used in graph-based smoothing filters, as shown in reference that also provides an alternative physical interpretation using the wave equation describing mechanical vibrations of a mass-spring system with some repulsive springs.

 Edge-preserving upsampling

 Signal upsampling via the traditional interpolation followed by smoothing for denoising evidently distorts the edges in the original ideal or downsampled signal.
+A common approach is joint bilateral upsampling, which uses an available high-resolution guidance image as a prior when interpolating a low-resolution solution to full resolution.
 The edge-preserving interpolation followed by the edge-preserving filters is proposed in e.g., to upsample a no-flash RGB photo guided using a high resolution flash RGB photo, and a depth image guided using a high resolution RGB photo.